 The identity connector syncs with AD or the enterprise directory service to get user and user group information.

 The identity connector communicates this data to an IdP.
-The IdP or third-party IdP contains the authentication settings that ETP uses to grant or deny access to websites.
+The IdP or third-party IdP contains the authentication settings that SIA uses to grant or deny access to websites.

-If a third-party IdP is configured, it integrates with the IdP feature in ETP.
+If a third-party IdP is configured, it integrates with the IdP feature in SIA.

-In ETP, you use an IdP to enable or require user authentication, which in turn:
+In SIA, you use an IdP to enable or require user authentication, which in turn:

-Enables ETP to report access control events that include usernames and groups.
+Enables SIA to report access control events that include usernames and groups.
 The username and group name is also included in the Proxy Activity report.